Frequently Asked Questions

 Since bellydance classes at Break'N' Out are ongoing, classes are available on a drop-in basis.
-The cost is $12 per class, cash or check only (make checks out to Break'N'Out Dance Studio).
-Unfortunately, we are unable to offer class bundles or passes at this time.
+The cost is $12 per class for drop in, or $60 for a six class passcard. you can pay with cash, check or credit card (make checks out to Break'N'Out Dance Studio).

 No preregistration is required.
 On your first visit, be sure to arrive at the studio at least 10 minutes in advance of the class start time in order to check in and complete payment before class begins.

 What do I wear / bring to class?